 On January 7, 2021, the Board fulfilled the CEA mandate to study "how to modify or replace the SREC program to encourage the continued efficient and orderly development of solar renewable energy generating sources throughout the State."
-The Board delivered the New Jersey Solar Transition Final Capstone Report to the Governor and legislature which summarized the findings of an extensive stakeholder process and provided recommendations based on these findings and solar market modeling specific to New Jersey.
+The Board delivered to the Governor and legislature the New Jersey Solar Transition Final Capstone Report, which summarized the findings of an extensive stakeholder process and provided recommendations based on these findings and solar market modeling specific to New Jersey.

 On April 7, 2021, drawing from the Capstone Report findings, Staff issued a straw proposal which presented specific recommendations for the design of a successor solar incentive program ("Successor Program").
-The straw proposal recommends that the Board employ two programs to provide incentives to solar electric generation facilities: an administratively-determined incentive and a competitive solicitation program.
+The initial straw proposal recommended that the Board employ two programs to provide incentives to solar electric generation facilities: an administratively-determined incentive for behind-the-meter projects as well as all community solar projects, and a competitive solicitation program.
 The final details of the Successor Program including the administratively-determined incentive levels will be approved by the Board based upon the public input solicited in the straw proposal.
 Details concerning the closure of the Transition Incentive program were also addressed in Staff's straw proposal and the subject of public input.
-Staff anticipates procuring the services of a competitive solicitation program administrator and conducting additional stakeholder outreach before this element of the program design is finalized and implemented.
+Staff anticipates procuring the services of a competitive solicitation program design is finalized and implemented.